RobTillaart/INA238/README.md

 ### Performance

+TODO run tests and fill performance figures.

 Run **INA238_performance.ino** sketch to get a first indication.
-Numbers below are based upon tests with the Adafruit board.
+Numbers below are based upon tests with TODO.

 Time in micros, I2C speed in kHz.